Trodelvy® (sacituzumab govitecan-hziy)

 Study design

 A study was performed in mice to evaluate the use of a known ABCG2 inhibitor (YHO13351) to overcome SN-38 resistance and to improve the efficacy of SG.
-NCI-N87, a human gastric cancer cell line was utilized to establish NCIN87S120, a cell line resistant to SN-38.
+NCI-N87, a human gastric cancer cell line, was utilized to establish NCIN87S120, a cell line resistant to SN38.
 Mice with NCI-N87-S120 were divided into six study groups: SG + YHO-13351, irinotecan + YHO-13351, SG monotherapy, irinotecan monotherapy, YHO-13351 monotherapy, or no treatment.
 Mice with NCIN87 served as a control to evaluate the efficacy of SG and irinotecan in NCIN87-S120 tumors.
 These mice were divided into three study groups: SG monotherapy, irinotecan monotherapy, or no treatment.
 Irinotecan 40 mg/kg was administered IV every other day for 5 doses.
 SG 0.5 mg was administered IV twice weekly for 4 weeks.
 YHO-13351 was coadministered at the start of irinotecan or SG therapy and 4 hours after therapy.
-Mice in the SG group received a third dose of YHO13351 twenty-four hours after therapy.
+Mice in the SG group received a third dose of YHO13351 24 hours after therapy.
 YHO-13351 control mice received YHO13351 on the same schedule as when combined with irinotecan.
 Mice were euthanized and were classified as treatment failures when tumor size was >1 cm3.

 Additional in vitro testing was performed with additional ABCG2 agents and additional lines of SN-38-resistant tumor cell lines.
 The detailed description of the in vitro tests performed, and their results can be located in the cited literature.